 - 5 Year Materials and Workmanship

-- If the warrantor’s technical team determines there are “substantial defects” they will repair or replace with new or refurbished PV module.
+- If the warrantor’s technical team determines “substantial defects,” they will repair or replace them with a new or refurbished PV module.

 - You have 30 days to file a claim from the time of receipt for damages or missing parts.